volff - Fotolia.com

-You can actually get a nice bottle of wine for $10, Werlin says.
-The secret is to have a vendor you trust who can make a solid recommendation.
+You can actually get a tasty bottle of wine for $10, Werlin says.
+The secret is to have a vendor you trust who can make an educated recommendation.

 Wines in this price range include: